Helping Elderly Parents: The Complete Guide

 • Real estate (like land, homes, and commercial properties)

 One asset that shouldn’t go in a living trust?
-A 401k or IRA.
-Changing the ownership structure of either of those accounts will flag it to the IRS as an early withdrawal, triggering a tax bill (and possible financial penalty.)
+A 401(k) or IRA.
+Changing the ownership structure of either of those accounts will flag it to the IRS as an early withdrawal, triggering a tax bill and a possible financial penalty.

-Like POAs, there are different types of living trusts.
-The two terms you’ll need to know are “revocable” and “irrevocable.”
+Like powers of attorney (POAs), there are different types of living trusts.
+The two terms you'll need to know are "revocable" and "irrevocable."

-• A revocable living trust may be the most common.
-In this format, your parents (otherwise known as the “grantors”) are able to maintain control over all the assets they place in the trust by first designating themselves as the “trustees.”
-In that role, they have the power to change the rules of the trust at any time.
-Only when they become unable to control or protect their assets will you, or another designated successor trustee, step in.
+A revocable living trust is often the most common.
+In this format, your parents (also known as the grantors) maintain control over all the assets they place in the trust by designating themselves as the trustees.
+In this role, they have the power to change the rules of the trust at any time.
+Only when they become unable to manage or protect their assets will you, or another designated successor trustee, step in.

 Living Will